hashcloak/plonky2-merkle-trees/src/mmr/README.md

 ## Short description

 An MMR is a tree that consists of multiple sub-trees next to each other.
-The largest tree is always on left and the smallest on the left.
+The largest tree is always on left and the smallest on the right.

 The tree is mutable; leaves can be appended continuously.
-With new leaves being appended, they can complete next trees which can in turn grow large enough to complete even larger trees together with previous subtrees.
+With new leaves being added, they can complete next trees which can in turn grow large enough to complete even larger trees together with previous subtrees.

-Example with size 19:
+Example of MMR with size 19, the numbering indicates the order in which the elements were added:
 <p float="left">
   <img src="img/MMR1.png" width="500" />
   <p>Figure 1.
 An example of Merkle Mountain Ranges.</p>
 </p>

-When the next leaf is added, this trigger completing the small Merkle tree of 3 elements.
-Then we have 3 Merkle trees of the same height next to each other, and they are connected into a larger Merkle tree of height 1 higher.
+When the next leaf is added to the example tree of size 19, this trigger completing a small Merkle tree of 3 elements.
+Then we have 2 Merkle trees of the same height (1) next to each other, therefore they are connected into a larger Merkle tree of height 2.
 <p float="left">
   <img src="img/MMR2.png" width="500" />
   <p>Figure 2.
 A leaf is added.</p>
 </p>

-The next leaf that is added doesn't complete any tree and the MMR stays like that.
+The next leaf that is added doesn't complete any tree, so no further action is taken.
 <p float="left">
   <img src="img/MMR3.png" width="500" />
   <p>Figure 3.
 Another leaf is added.</p>